rajeshraj124/DeepCNNClassifier/README.md

 5. Update the configuration manager in src config
 6. Update the component
 7. Update the pipeline
-8. Test run piipeline stage
+8. Test run pipeline stage
 9. Run tox for testing your packages
 10. Update the dvc.yaml
 11. Run "dvc repro" for runnin all the stages in pipeline